 \subsection{Framework Overview}

-To address the aforementioned challenges, we propose a framework synergizing the capability of LLM agent and KG, as shown in Figure~\ref{fig:framework}.
-To overcome the first challenge, we construct an LLM agent to extract task-relevant knowledge by prompting it to find meta-paths related to the socioeconomic prediction task from the LBKG, and extract a corresponding sub-KG based on each meta-path.
+In this study, we propose a framework synergizing the capability of LLM agents and KG, as shown in Figure~\ref{fig:framework}.
+First, we finetune an embedding LM on UrbanKG and generate semantic embeddings for entities in UrbanKG, capturing the semantic information therein.
+Next, we construct an LLM agent to extract task-relevant knowledge by prompting it to find meta-paths related to the socioeconomic prediction task from the UrbanKG, and extract a corresponding sub-KG based on each meta-path.
 The meta-path-based sub-KGs are fed into a KG learning model to distil knowledge from each sub-KG, and we further use the semantic embeddings of meta-paths to guide the knowledge fusion.
 The output region embeddings are used for socioeconomic prediction through a final MLP output layer.
-As for the second challenge, we design a cross-task communication mechanism, as shown in Figure~\ref{fig:cross_task}.
-Different indicator prediction tasks share knowledge at both the LLM agent level and KG level.
+Finally, we design a cross-task communication mechanism.
+Different indicator prediction tasks share knowledge at both the LLM agent level and the KG level.
 Specifically, the LLM agents recommend potential meta-paths for other tasks from diverse perspectives, and update their own meta-paths selection based on knowledge from other tasks.
-Moreover, we leverage embedding LLM to obtain a semantic embedding for each task, which is used to adaptively fuse the region embeddings from different tasks.
+Moreover, we leverage embedding LM to obtain a semantic embedding for each task, which is used to adaptively fuse the region embeddings from different tasks.